About Hollie

 Artist Statement

-My paintings highlight and magnify the details and textures of flowers that we interact so closely with every day, but often do not have the time to appreciate.
-I find it important to display things commonly overlooked in a way that exposes the viewer to the remarkable textures and contours found in flowers.
-By bringing plant species into a studio setting usually reserved for portraits, their importance and significance become elevated.
-My paintings are an attempt to bring details of nature to the viewer.
-Although based upon pistil and stamen details, a viewer may feel confused or evoked by the painting, perhaps not knowing exactly what they are looking at.
-My hope for the work is that the audience will determine whether the painted form they are looking at is a representation of a flower or rather a reflection of their own imagination and fantasies.”
+My paintings magnify the details and textures of plant life that we encounter every day but rarely pause to appreciate.
+I find it important to present commonly overlooked subjects in a way that reveals the remarkable contours and textures found in flowers and plants.
+By bringing plant species into a studio setting often reserved for portraiture, their presence becomes elevated.
+My work is an attempt to bring the intimacy of nature closer to the viewer.
+In paintings focused on pistil and stamen forms, the viewer may feel intrigued or uncertain, not immediately knowing what they are seeing.
+My hope is that the audience decides for themselves whether the image is a flower, or a reflection of their own imagination.